The Challenge

 No Thank You Evil — AI-Assisted Adventures

-My kids love tabletop roleplaying games.
+My daughters love tabletop roleplaying games.
 The problem?
 Creating adventures takes time I don't always have.
 Writing NPCs, balancing encounters, building worlds—it's creative work, but it's also preparation work that competes with actually playing together.

 How it works